 called a Fag.

 Half of the girls admitted they would laugh at him as well.
-I then asked the girls if any of them would consider this an example of an ideal partner or want to be in a relationship with someone who acted and talked this way.
+I then asked the girls if any of them would consider this an example of an ideal partner or (regardless of sexual orientation) would want to be in a relationship with someone who acted and talked this way.

 All thirty girls put their hands up.